Shopify/krane/README.md

 ### Running tasks at the beginning of a deploy

 To run a task in your cluster at the beginning of every deploy, simply include a `Pod` template in your deploy directory. `kubernetes-deploy` will first deploy any `ConfigMap` and `PersistentVolumeClaim` resources in your template set, followed by any such pods.
+If the command run by one of these pods fails (i.e. exits with a non-zero status), the overall deploy will fail at this step (no other resources will be deployed).

 *Requirements:*

 * The pod's name should include `<%= deployment_id %>` to ensure that a unique name will be used on every deploy (the deploy will fail if a pod with the same name already exists).
-* The pod's `spec.restartPolicy` must be set to `Never`
+* The pod's `spec.restartPolicy` must be set to `Never` so that it will be run exactly once.
+We'll fail the deploy if that run exits with a non-zero status.
 * The pod's `spec.activeDeadlineSeconds` should be set to a reasonable value for the performed task (not required, but highly recommended)

 A simple example can be found in the test fixtures: test/fixtures/hello-cloud/unmanaged-pod.yml.erb.